 Introduction to Docker Stack

 The ‘docker stack’ is a Docker command to manage Docker stacks.
 We can use this command to deploy a new stack or update an existing one, list stacks, list the tasks in the stack, remove one or more stacks, and list the services in the stack.
-We must enable swarm mode to run this command as we can only deploy stacks in Docker swarm mode and it is included with the Docker engine so we don’t have to install any additional packages, just we need to enable it as it is disabled by default.
-It is only supported on the Docker CLI or daemon API version 1.25 or above.
+Stacks can only be deployed in Docker swarm mode, which comes bundled with the Docker engine, eliminating the need for additional package installations.

 Syntax: